AshGw/AES-256/README.md

 ## Overview
 This project implements AES-256 algorithm to ensure secure data encryption and decryption (Files/Text).
 It also includes a simple graphical user interface (GUI) for easy interaction with the application.
 The project incorporates a database module that allows for the management and storage of classified content in a secure, safe and simple manner.

+## Features

+- Uses a 512-bit long key for bcrypt's KDFs.
+- Generates a random salt and pepper for key generation.
+- Generates a 256-bit key for AES encryption.
+- Computes a 256-bit HMAC using SHA512.
+- Utilizes a randomly generated Initialization Vector (IV) for AES encryption.
+- Protects against brute force attacks with a configurable number of KDF iterations ( pre-set at a 100 for performance )

 ## Reason Behind It

 I firmly believe in the power of **Freedom** in a world dominated by control, surveillance, and constant privacy violation.